chardmd/jamstackbuild/content/posts/2020-05-25-easily-add-disqus-comments-in-your-gatsby-site.md

 ## 1. React Disqus component

-Install this plugin via typing the following command in your terminal:
+Install this component via typing the following command in your terminal:

 ```
 npm install react-disqus-comments
 ```

-## 2. Create a Disqus account
+## 2. Disqus account

 Create an account in [Disqus](https://disqus.com) and get the "shortname" identifier.